• Post author:

 • Create psychological safety for experimentation and knowledge sharing

-7. Continuous Evolution
+7. Growth & Evolution

 A high performing team is on a continuous journey to learn, grow, and improve.
 Ensure the team has the space and time to take ownership of how they work and then continuously improve along the way.